 Evaluation of post-mining water levels in Lake B is based on data from Well 23J1, Well 24K1, and Well 25C3.
 Water level data from Well 23J1 have been measured for 60 years, from 1958 to 2018.
 Water levels in Well 24K1 were measured from 1978 to 1985.
 Water levels in Well 25C3 were measured from 1994 to 1999 and from 2007 to the present.
-Figure 23 shows the available groundwater level data from Wells 23J1, 24K1, and 25C3.
-Figure 23 also shows the annual water-year precipitation.
+Figure 27 shows the available groundwater level data from Wells 23J1, 24K1, and 25C3.
+Figure 27 also shows the annual water-year precipitation.
 Unlike the wells in the Lake A area, the groundwater levels in the three wells adjacent to Lake B show a strong correlation to annual rainfall.

-Figure 24 shows the locations of Wells 23J1, 24K1, and 25C3.
-All three wells are located south of Arroyo del Valle.
+Figure 28 shows the locations of Wells 23J1, 24K1, and 25C30 relative to Lake B. All three wells are located south of Arroyo del Valle.
 Well 23J1 is located to the southwest of the former mining ponds in the Topcon area.
-Wells 24K1 and 25C3 are aligned along the same approximate groundwater contour to the southeast of the Topcon area.
+Wells 24K1 and 25C3 are aligned along the same approximate groundwater contour to the southeast of the Topcon area (see groundwater contour maps in Appendix A).
 The groundwater contours in the area of these three wells are affected by dewatering of Lake B, flow in Arroyo del Valle, and potentially by groundwater pumping, in addition to local rainfall.

-Some existing groundwater contour maps of the region suggest that the groundwater levels at Well 23J1 may align with the east-west center of Lake B during certain periods.
-However, consideration of the long-term effects of dewatering at Lake B, which has been occurring continuously since approximately 2001, indicates that after reclamation is completed, Wells 24K1 and 25C3 may be aligned with the approximate median groundwater level across Lake B. Since Wells 24K1 and 25C3 have relatively short records, regression analysis was used to compare the groundwater levels from these two wells with those from Well 23J1.
+The location of Wells 24K1 and 25C3 near the east-west mid-point along Lake B and the groundwater contour maps in Appendix A indicate that after reclamation is completed, Wells 24K1 and 25C3 may be aligned with the approximate median groundwater level across Lake B. Since Wells 24K1 and 25C3 have relatively short records, regression analysis was used to compare the groundwater levels from these two wells with those from Well 23J1.
 The regression equations were then applied to the 60-year record of groundwater level data from Well 23J1 to create a synthetic hydrograph of the interpolated Lake B water levels.

-Figure 25 shows the regression analysis of the groundwater level data from Wells 24K1 and 23J1.
-Figure 26 shows the regression analysis of the groundwater level data from Wells 25C3 and 23J1.
+Figure 29 shows the regression analysis of the groundwater level data from Wells 24K1 and 23J1, including the equation and R2 value for the best-fit linear interpolation.
+Figure 30 shows the regression analysis of the groundwater level data from Wells 25C3 and 23J1, including the equation and R2 value for the best-fit linear interpolation.
 While both plots show a reasonable correlation, the correlation is not consistent between Well 24K1 and Well 25C3.
 Therefore, a different correlation factor was used for data prior to 1990 and for data from 1990 to the present to create the synthetic hydrograph.
-Figure 27 shows the synthetic hydrograph, along with the data from all three wells.
+Figure 31 shows the synthetic hydrograph, along with the data from all three wells.
+As shown on Figure 31, the synthetic hydrograph generated from the Well 23J1 data mimics the water levels from Well 24K1 and 25C3 guite well.
 The interpolated Lake B water levels have a range of over 40 feet and vary from one foot to more than 30 feet higher than the water levels from Well 23J1.
 The difference between the interpolated water levels on the synthetic hydrograph and those from Well 23J1 are much less during periods of high groundwater and are greatest during periods of low groundwater elevation.
-Table 8 shows the key statistics for the interpolated Lake B water levels.
+Table 12 shows the key statistics for the interpolated Lake B water levels.
+Appendix C provides the data and calculations used to generate the Lake B synthetic hydrograph.

 Lake B Water Level

 Statistics

-Median Median ft
+Median 272.0 ft

 Elevation 572.0 msl

 Maximum Elevation 394.9 ft msl

 95th Percentile 382.3 ft msl

-Table 8.
+Table 12.
 Lake B Water Level Statistics